BlasBenito/spatialRF/README.md

 # Install

 The package is not yet in the CRAN repositories, so at the moment it must be installed from GitHub as follows.
+There are several branches in the repository:

+-   `main`: latest stable version (1.1.0 currently).
+-   `development` contains the development version, usually very broken.
+    Do not install from here!
+-   `v.1.0.9`: previous functional version.
+-   `v.1.1.0`: latest release.

 ``` r
 remotes::install_github(